apexamodi/Code_Challenge/README.md

 The script tempus_vcf_annotator_final.py can be used to annotate a given VCF file with the following information:

 * type of variation
-2) the predicted consequence of the variation from ExAC
+* the predicted consequence of the variation from ExAC
-c. depth of sequence coverage at the variation site
+* depth of sequence coverage at the variation site
-d. number of reads supporting the variant
+* number of reads supporting the variant
-e. percentage of reads supporting the variant versus those supporting reference reads
+* percentage of reads supporting the variant versus those supporting reference reads
-f. allele frequency of variant from ExAC
+* allele frequency of variant from ExAC

 The script requires you to have python installed and can be run as follows in your terminal.
 You must provide a vcf file as input as shown: